 The NPPF makes it clear that the significance of heritage assets can be harmed through development within their setting.
-There is a requirement in the Town and Country Planning Act 1990 that it is also the duty of the Council to preserve or enhance the character or appearance of its conservation areas and their setting.
+There is a requirement in the Town and Country Planning Act 1990 that 'special regard' should be had to the desirability of preserving listed buildings, their setting or any features of special architectural or historic interest which they possess.
+It is also the duty of the Council to preserve or enhance the character or appearance of its conservation areas and their setting.
 Where potential development sites appear to include non-designated assets including the possibility for archaeology, their potential should be investigated and retention/exploration should be promoted.